 To join the Friends, an all-volunteer community of more than 1,200 vibrant members, or get involved in an upcoming event, please call 617-632-3021 or email firstname.lastname@example.org.

-Saks Fifth Avenue is partnering with the Friends of Dana-Farber to present the annual nationwide "Key To The Cure" initiative to fight women's cancers.
-For one weekend in October (October 27-30), Saks will donate two percent of all clothing sales to the Susan F. Smith Center for Women’s Cancers.
-The Friends are also hosting a cocktail event on October 27 at Saks Fifth Avenue Boston to showcase the stories and lifestyles of prominent supporters of Dana-Farber Cancer Institute.
+Saks Fifth Avenue partnered with the Friends of Dana-Farber to present the annual nationwide "Key To The Cure" initiative to fight women's cancers.
+For one weekend in October, Saks donateed two percent of all clothing sales to the Susan F. Smith Center for Women’s Cancers.
+The Friends also hosted a cocktail event on October 27 at Saks Fifth Avenue Boston to showcase the stories and lifestyles of prominent supporters of Dana-Farber Cancer Institute.

 The Friends celebrated 40 years and honored Boston Mayor Martin J. Walsh for his leadership at RISE, the organization’s annual gala.
 Massachusetts Governor Charlie Baker also joined the Friends in recognizing Dana-Farber President and CEO Edward J. Benz Jr., MD, for his 16 years at the helm of Dana-Farber.
 The event raised more than $420,000 for cancer research and patient care at Dana-Farber.